 Balance becomes an increasingly important concept as we get stronger.
 If you’re unfit, or just getting off the couch, everything is trainable.
 Everything can get better.
 But we reach a point where it’s not that simple.
 We love to look at peak numbers… best 20-minute power, best five-minute power, best top sprint.
 But can all of these numbers keep rising in unison as we train?
 The answer is, we hit a point where we have to make sacrifices.

-In episode 67 we talked with Sebastian Weber about the concepts of VO2max and VLamax.
+In Fast Talk Episode 67: What is VLamax? we talked with Sebastian Weber about the concepts of VO2max and VLamax.
 Think of them as ways of measuring the max rate of your aerobic system and your anaerobic system (though, to be exact, we’re talking the glycolytic system only.)
 A big aerobic engine allows you to do things like sit in the field comfortably for hours or ride a good time trial.

 In the world of cycling, there’s no such thing as too big a VO2max.
 But a big glycolytic system allows you to cover moves and win the sprint at the end of the race.
 The problem is that there is such a thing as too big a VLamax because it can hurt your aerobic engine.
 So it’s a balancing act, and while we love to focus on those peak wattages, an important consideration is to figure out how high or low a VLamax you need.
 And that can change through the season.
 Today we’ll dive into this concept and talk about:

 - VO2max and VLamax – what exactly do they measure and why are they useful.